 Millennials are doing the same while burning fewer calories, taking public transportation or driving private cars instead of walking or bicycling.

-Nearly 30% of India’s teenagers are obese, that is almost twice the number in 2010, according to health ministry statistics.
+Nearly 30% of India’s teenagers are obese, which is almost twice the number in 2010, according to health ministry statistics.

 Body acceptance is not a wrong concept; indeed, it has helped millions get over their body image issues.
 But we wrong ourselves when we allow body acceptance ideas to brainwash us until we can not distinguish between health and body anymore.